top of page

 You have a family member with a disability.

-If you have an immediate family member with a disability that you care for, hiring an estate attorney could help ensure that you have a fit guardian in place to make decisions for this individual upon your passing.
-This is important, as the guardian will have autonomy to make decisions regarding things such as the individual’s money and healthcare.
+If you have an immediate family member with a disability for whom you care, working with an estate attorney could help ensure you have a fit guardian in place to make decisions for this individual upon your passing.
+This is important, as the guardian will have autonomy to make decisions about their money and healthcare.

 Your family is blended.

 Do you have any stepchildren, stepparents, step-siblings, or half-siblings?
-Your assets will likely not go to them automatically.
-However, actively working with an estate attorney can ensure that these relatives get the assets you designate to them.
+Your assets may not go to them automatically in the way you think they should.
+However, actively working with an estate attorney can help ensure that these relatives get the assets you designate to them.

 You have children under the age of 18.

 If you have children who are considered minors according to your state’s laws, you can work with an estate attorney to designate a guardian to take care of your child(ren) if anything were to happen to you.
-In addition, a conservator may also be needed to manage the assets of the minor(s) before they become legal.
+In addition, you may also need a conservator to manage the minor's assets before they become legal.

 You don’t have any children.

 Many think that because they do not have offspring, they have no need for an estate plan.
-But without heirs, estate planning is a necessary step for those who do not want their money to go to the government after death.
+But without heirs, and if you have substantial assets, estate planning is a necessary step for those who want to determine exactly where their assets end up.
 In this situation an estate attorney can help you decide what to do with your assets—whether splitting them between friends and family members or donating a portion to charity.

 You want to disinherit someone.